evanwu1119/global_hg-ag_wgs_code/code/0_annotation_curation.md

 saveRDS(go_kegg_hallmark_term2name, "/project/lbarreiro/USERS/bridget/huntergatherer/freeze2/evan/pbs/gs_data/go_kegg_hallmark_term2name.rds")
 ```

 **Step 2) Gene locations and annotations were obtained from Gencode V46 lifted over to GRCh37.
-We subsetted for all testable genes: genes in autosomal regions that were contained in at least one tested gene set.
-We therefore evaluated 23,317 genes and used this as our statistical background for ORA.**
+We subsetted for all testable genes: genes in autosomal regions that were contained in at least one tested gene set, and used this as our statistical background for ORA.**

 `geneset_test.R` → `hg19_genes.rds`